mcastorina/mcastorina.github.io/_posts/2020-06-14-why-i-prefer-rust-error-handling-over-go.markdown

 you cannot detect the type of because it is un-exported!

 Now, maybe I am doing something wrong here, and if so, please correct me!
-Before I get a flood of emails (haha, like anyone is reading this), let me provide the *proper* way to check for file existence and permission errors.
+Before I get a flood of emails, let me provide the *proper* way to check for file existence and permission errors.

 ```go
 func main() {